skydev360/PS4-4.55-Playground-ESP8266/README.md

     Spoofer 5.50 - majrawi
     FTP - vortex

+ I'm not a dev.
+Just writing HTML code so that we can exploit the PS4 easily.
 Credit to c0d3m4st4 and Draqen and all Devs.